|

 interviewed, but he knew straight off the bat I was definitely one of those he wanted in his film.

-Initially Jason chose twelve or thirteen people, but narrowed it down to ten on which the film primarily focuses:
+Initially Jason chose thirteen people, but narrowed it down to ten on which the film primarily focuses:

 Apparently Jason had done a little bit of background work himself, and on set met Jay Michaels.